 With naturally derived opiates and synthetic, man-made opioids, an increasingly larger dose is needed over time to achieve the same effect.
 This forces those who are addicted into a spiral of greater use, until the inevitable overdose occurs – or until treatment is requested.

 People who are addicted to prescription drugs – and their family members – may hesitate to acknowledge that the addiction exists because society looks down on drug abuse.
-But delaying treatment could literally be a matter of life and death, which is why swift treatment is essential for anyone who’s struggling with addiction to prescription medication or heroin.
+But delaying prescription drug addiction treatment could literally be a matter of life and death, which is why swift treatment is essential for anyone who’s struggling with addiction to prescription medication or heroin.

 At Reflections Recovery Center, we understand the underlying factors that lead wise and innocent people into addiction, and we provide compassionate, comprehensive treatment for anyone ready to shake off the grip of addiction.

 Our men-only opioid rehab center in Prescott, Arizona provides a strong, supportive community where men can detox, get their addiction under control, and build skills for lifelong wellness.
 Where needed, we offer treatment for several co-occurring mental health disorders that contribute to substance abuse.

 The holistic treatment methodology we use combines cutting-edge clinical treatment and alternative medicine therapies designed to heal the whole person – mind, body and spirit – so that our clients can live substance-free lives long after they leave rehab.